 It depends.

-I use it because it’s easy and I would have either donated these items to Goodwill or given them to a friend – so I’m earning more than I would have if I’d given them away.
-Now, if I have something of greater value (think a Micheal Kors handbag or a North Face jacket) I would sell it individually on an online site like Poshmark, Craigslist, VarageSale, or Facebook Marketplace — because I know I can earn a great deal more, and the extra time and effort that goes into the listing would be worth my time.
+In the past, I used thredUP because it was easy, and I would have donated my apparel to Goodwill or given the items to a friend.
+Of course, if I had a designer brand of greater value (think a Michael Kors handbag or a Lululemon tank top), I would sell it online using a site like eBay, Poshmark, or Facebook Marketplace because I knew I would earn a great deal more, and the extra time and effort that went into the listing would be worth it.

-Also, I tend to keep my clothes for a really LONG time, so many of the items that I submit to thredUP are over the 5-year mark — but I figure, why not give it a try.
+Another factor is that I tend to keep my clothes for a long time, so many of the items that I sent to thredUP were over the 5-year mark, and I figured, why not give it a shot?

 I’ve personally found that thredUP accepts more items for children than they do for adults (probably because I keep my clothes for so long and they’re out of style).
-So, if you tend to update your wardrobe every season and you have current styles to send in — you’ll likely earn more money.
+So, if you tend to update your wardrobe every season and have current styles to send in, you may earn more money.

-It’s also better if you can send in seasonally appropriate clothing which means you may have to save your items for a few months before you can send them (which is what I typically do).
+It’s also better to send in seasonally appropriate clothing, which means you may have to keep items in your closet for a few months before sending them in.

 Conclusion

-Overall, I enjoy using thredUP both for buying and selling clothing.
-The process is simple, and they do the hard work of listing, taking photos, and handling the transaction.
-I think you just need to have a realistic idea of what you’re going to earn, how long the process will take, and how much time you’ll save using them vs. selling outright.
+If you sell on thredUP, you need to have a realistic idea of how much you’ll earn, how long the process will take, and how much time you’ll save using them vs. selling outright.

 Have you sold clothing on thredUP?
 What was your experience?
 Drop us a note; we’d love to hear from you!
 If you enjoyed this post — please share it on your favorite social media site.